MAY 12, 2021

 Today we no longer think about the presence of debit and credit cards in our pockets, cardholders, or phones.
 We’re just using them, taking for granted what has been priorly done for this.
 Be it American Express credit cards or issued by other providers, we rarely consider these a novelty in the modern world.
 If seeking proof, the number of payment card owners reaches 163 million in the UK alone, where almost two-thirds refer to debit cards.
 And even the more illustrative fact is that the majority of these cards are enabled for contactless transactions.
 It implies that the nature of using the banking cards has been shifted from the “physical commodity” to the “invisible but functional everyday tool.”
 First, they’re hidden in your smartphones, and the other devices and accessories will pursue this fashion soon.
 Second, this type of payment is done on the go at the speed of light, with no cash included.
 Finally, the average online banking user’s activity is daily: transportation, shopping, food delivery, sports, education, etc.

 All that in toto signifies that demand creates supply, while online banking software readily brings new solutions to our needs.
 So what does a future credit card look like?
 But will the banking cards remain in the forthcoming years?
-Let’s look at the current trends to form an opinion.
+Let’s look at the current trends of fintech development to form an opinion.

 Current situation with payment cards